-All protein treatments are not created equal though.
+All protein treatments are not created equal, though.
 You want to ensure you're choosing the right one to develop and maintain a healthy head of hair.
-If you're experiencing a small amount of breakage or some loss of elasticity, you will not need the same type of protein treatment that benefits someone whose hair is breaking off in big clumps.
+Ahead, experts break down everything you need to know about selecting the proper protein treatment.

-Protein molecules contain amino acids and are an essential part of the human body.
+Protein molecules contain amino acids and are essential to the human body.
 Hair is primarily comprised of proteins, most of which are keratin.

 When hair is exposed to things like the sun, wind, pollutants, heat, and chemicals, the proteins can break down.
 If your hair is chemically treated with color, relaxers, or straighteners, or if you use heated styling tools, your hair is more susceptible to damage.
 This damage causes hair to lose elasticity and become dry and brittle.
 Over time, this may cause breakage.